Skip to main content

 Driving off the dealer lot with a new car in Syracuse or Liverpool should feel rewarding, not stressful.
 Yet many CNY drivers walk into the finance office and face a high-pressure pitch for an extended warranty that adds thousands to the loan.
 You may wonder if there's a more affordable way to cover unexpected repairs without that markup.

 At the Horan insurance agency, we work with several carriers to help drivers across Central New York understand their coverage options.
-One option that often goes unmentioned at the dealership is mechanical breakdown insurance — a coverage available through your auto policy that's worth a closer look before you sign.
+One option that often goes unmentioned at the dealership is mechanical breakdown insurance — a coverage you may want to know about before you sign, even though it isn't available through every channel.

 What Mechanical Breakdown Insurance Actually Covers